Ludacris: 1998–2000: Incognegro and Back for the First Time

-Ludacris served as an intern and then a DJ at Atlanta's Hot 97.5 (now Hot 107.9) under the name "Chris Lova Lova".
+Ludacris served as an intern and a DJ at Atlanta's Hot 97.5 (now Hot 107.9) under the name "Chris Lova Lova".
 During his radio career, Ludacris met music producer Timbaland, whose album Tim's Bio: Life from da Bassment would feature Ludacris on the track "Phat Rabbit" (credited as Ludichris).
 Speaking with MTV's hip hop show Direct Effect in 2000, Ludacris explained his stage name was a play on the word "ludicrous".

 In 1999, Ludacris released his debut album Incognegro through his independent label Disturbing tha Peace.
 Def Jam South would later repackage Incognegro with some new songs added into Ludacris's major label debut Back for the First Time in 2000.
-The album reached number four on the U.S. Billboard 200 and included the singles "What's Your Fantasy" (featuring Shawnna) and "Southern Hospitality" (featuring Pharrell Williams), which respectively reached the nos.
-21 and 23 spots on the Billboard Hot 100.
+The album reached number four on the U.S. Billboard 200 and included the singles "What's Your Fantasy" (featuring Shawnna) and "Southern Hospitality" (featuring Pharrell Williams), which respectively reached no. 21 and 23 on the Billboard Hot 100.